dathukorra06/Finace-Dashboard/README.md

 - **Responsive Layout**: Designed to work on desktops, tablets, and phones.
 - **Dark Mode Support**: Built with future-proofing for dark mode toggle (CSS tokens ready).

----
-Built with ❤️ by Antigravity (Advanced Agentic AI) for a premium user experience.